Air passenger transport - monthly statistics

 Development of air passenger transport at EU level

 The decrease observed in 2008 for passenger transport by air was followed by signs of recovery from the end of 2009 onwards.
-In the course of 2012, the upward trend in passenger transport by air was confirmed: at EU-28 level, 2012 showed an increase of 0.7 % compared to 2011, but a decrease of 1.3% was recorded for the first quarter of 2013 compared to the same quarter of 2012.
+In the course of 2013, the upward trend in passenger transport by air was still confirmed: at EU-28 level, the first semester of 2013 showed an increase of 0.6 % compared to 2012, but a decrease of 1.3% was recorded for the first quarter of 2013 compared to the same quarter of 2012.

-In the first quarter of 2013, international extra-EU transport represented 40 % of all passengers carried at EU-28 level, followed by intra-EU transport (39 %) and national transport (21 %).
+In the first semester of 2013, international intra-EU transport represented 42 % of all passengers carried at EU-28 level, followed by extra-EU transport (39 %) and national transport (19 %).

 Air passenger transport at country level

-Analysing passenger transport at country level generally confirms the slight upward trend observed in 2012 at EU-28 level, although transport development varies significantly depending on the country considered.
-Altogether 19 Member States and all extra-EU reporting countries showed an increase in passenger volumes in 2012 compared to 2011.
-Particularly remarkable is the growth observed in two Baltic countries, namely Lithuania (+18 %) and Estonia (+15 %).
-At the other end of the scale, notable decreases were observed in passenger transport for Slovenia and Slovakia (-14 % between 2011 and 2012 for both countries).
-To a lesser extent, a decline of 7 % was recorded between 2011 and 2012 in the Czech Republic and Latvia (highlighting, for the latter, the existing contrast with the two other Baltic countries previously mentioned).
-The year-on-year development observed at country level for the first quarter of 2013 is very dependent on the country considered, ranging from -21 % in Slovakia to +11 % in Luxembourg.
+Analysing passenger transport at country level generally confirms the slight upward trend observed in 2013 at EU-28 level, although transport development varies significantly depending on the country considered.
+Altogether 22 Member States and all extra-EU reporting countries showed an increase in passenger volumes in 2013 compared to 2012 (based on data available).
+Particularly remarkable is the growth observed for Luxembourg (+15 %), Malta (+10 %) and Lithuania (+10 %).
+At the other end of the scale, notable decreases were observed in passenger transport for Estonia (-11 %) and, to a lesser extent, Cyprus (-4 %).

-Outside the EU-28, the level of the growth differs across countries: on the one hand, the highest year-on-year increase was registered in Iceland and Turkey in 2012 (both recording a rise of 11 %) while, on the other hand, the lowest growth was observed in Switzerland (+4 %).
-An impressive 27% rise has been observed in Iceland between the first quarter of 2012 and the corresponding quarter of 2013.
+Outside the EU-28, the level of the growth differs across countries: on the one hand, the highest year-on-year increases were registered in Iceland (+15 %) and the Former Yugoslav Republic of Macedonia (+17 %) while, on the other hand, the lowest growths were observed in Switzerland (+2 %) and Norway (+6 %).

 Air passenger transport at airport level

-Within the top 30 airports in terms of passenger transport, growths between the first quarter of 2012 and the corresponding quarter of 2013 are more uniform compared to the disparate rates of change observed at country level.
-One third of the top 30 airports showed an increase over this period.
-Berlin/Tegel registered the highest rise among the largest airports (+6 %), closely followed by Nice/Côte d’Azur (+5 %).
-This contrasts with Madrid/Barajas airport, where passenger transport decreased by 14 % in the first quarter of 2013 compared to 2012.
+Within the top 30 airports in terms of passenger transport, growths between 2012 and the corresponding period of 2013 are more uniform compared to the disparate rates of change observed at country level.
+Twenty-two out of the top 30 airports showed an increase over this period.
+Berlin/Tegel registered the highest rise among the largest airports (+8 %), followed by Dublin (+6 %).
+This contrasts with Madrid/Barajas airport, where passenger transport decreased by 12 % in 2013 compared to 2012.